 Making pickup height adjustments is a relatively simple task, but as with anything in life, not everything always goes according to plan

-When you’re turning the adjustment screws for your pickups it should be quite obvious if the height is moving up or down.
-However, in the event that after turning the screw nothing happens, there are a couple of potential issues:
+When you’re turning the adjustment screws for your pickups, it should be quite obvious if the height is moving up or down.
+However, in the event that nothing happens after turning the screw, there are a couple of potential issues:

-- Your pickup has fallen off the screw
+- Your pickup may have fallen off the screw

-- The rubber insert (if used) has lost elasticity
+- The rubber insert (if used) may have lost elasticity

-- The spring (if used) has broken or is missing
+- The spring (if used) may have broken or is missing

-If the pickup has fallen completely off one or both screws, this should be fairly apparent before you even turn them as it will move freely within the constraints of the pickguard or pickup ring.
-In any case, you will need to remove the pickguard entirely in order to remount the pickup back in the screw seats.
+If the pickup has fallen completely off one or both screws, this should be fairly apparent before you even turn them, as it will move freely within the constraints of the pickguard or pickup ring.
+In any case, you’ll need to remove the pickguard entirely in order to remount the pickup back in the screw seats.

-If during your adjustments you loosen excessively, the pickup may fall into the electronics cavity.
-As bad as that sounds in writing, it hasn’t actually gone far, and recovering it is straight forward.
-To start the recovery process you’ll want to remove your strings to allow for easier access.
+If you loosen excessively during your adjustments, the pickup may fall into the electronics cavity.
+As bad as that may sound, it hasn’t actually gone far and recovering it is straightforward.
+To start the recovery process, you’ll want to remove your strings to allow for easier access.
 Remove the pickguard and locate any loose screws and springs.
-If you can’t find the screw or spring, there’s a good chance that it’s stuck to the pickup magnet.
+If you can’t find the screw or spring, there’s a good chance it’s stuck to the pickup magnet.

-The vast majority of modern guitars are designed with the ability to adjust pickup height, however, particularly on older instruments, there are some non-standard mountings that require alternative methods for adjustment.
-I’ll point out at this point that if you are working on a vintage instrument of any particular value, be it monetary or sentimental, it might be a good idea to have a luthier or guitar tech make pup height adjustments for you to prevent accidental irreversible damage.
+The vast majority of modern guitars are designed with the ability to adjust pickup height.
+However, particularly on older instruments, there are some non-standard mountings that require alternative methods for adjustment.
+I’ll point out at this point that if you’re working on a vintage instrument of any particular value, be it monetary or sentimental, it might be a good idea to have a luthier or guitar tech make pup-height adjustments for you to prevent accidental, irreversible damage.

-Some of the Gibson and Epiphone hollow body electrics are great examples of non-standard pickup mounting.
+Some of the Gibson and Epiphone hollow-body electrics are great examples of non-standard pickup mounting.
 Some of the Epiphone Emperor models, for example, use a floating arrangement for their pickups, with mounting points on the pickguard and on the fretboard.
-To adjust this type of pickup you need to make physical modifications (read bends) to the mounting brackets themselves.
-Accuracy is a real issue when it comes to adjusting this type of pickup, and is definitely best left to a professional.
+To adjust this type of pickup, you need to make physical modifications (read bends) to the mounting brackets themselves.
+Accuracy is a real issue when it comes to adjusting this type of pickup and it’s definitely best left to a professional.

-Another Epiphone hollow body, the Casino, also has a pickup mounting arrangement that makes it difficult to adjust.
+Another Epiphone hollow body, the Casino, has a pickup mounting arrangement that makes it difficult to adjust.
 Because of the lack of a center block, these guitars have their pickups mounted directly to the body using a pickup ring.
 There are, however, no adjustment screws.
-The only feasible way to increase the height of these pickups is to install shims in the ring, but again, this is not an accurate way to adjust height, and little can be done to lower the pups away from the strings if that’s what is required.
+The only feasible way to increase the height of these pickups is to install shims in the ring, but this isn’t an accurate way to adjust height and little can be done to lower the pups away from the strings if that’s what is required.

 Final Thoughts on Pickup Height

 Pickups are effectively your guitar’s microphone, and much like a microphone, the distance from the audio source dictates the tone and volume.
 Strings that are far away from the pickup will have a warm, mellow sound, with low noise and volume.
-On the other hand, when pickups are brought closer to the strings they get hotter, brighter, and this really helps to cut through a mix.
+When pickups are brought closer to the strings, they get hotter and brighter, which really helps to cut through a mix.

 Knowing how to make adjustments to your pickup is a skill that all guitarists should learn.
-It is just as important as any other element of guitar set up, and should not be shied away from.
+It’s just as important as any other element of guitar set up and shouldn’t be shied away from.
 If you always remember to get your reference measurements, the worst that can happen is you have to start over from scratch later on.